-A Central New York man - who had then been homeless for over 40 years - was discharged from a facility in 2017 after 28 days of inpatient substance use rehabilitation.
-This rehab occurred pursuant to 9 days of inpatient hospitalization initiated via ambulance trip to the hospital emergency room from a local shelter.
+A Central New York man who had then been homeless for over 40 years was discharged from a facility in 2017 after 28 days of inpatient substance use rehabilitation.
+This rehab occurred pursuant to 9 days of inpatient psychiatric hospitalization initiated via ambulance trip to the hospital emergency room from a local shelter.

 I could hardly believe it but he was right back in the hospital as an inpatient via the ER just a few HOURS after his discharge from 28 days at the rehab facility.
-He spent 2 more days there and was then cycled right back to the very same shelter from which numerous similar cycles via hospitals, rehabs and jails have been initiated in behalf of this one man for decades.
+He spent 2 more days in the hospital and was then cycled right back to the very same shelter from which numerous similar cycles via hospitals, rehabs and jails have been initiated in behalf of this one man for decades.

 In New York State, the average cost of an inpatient hospitalization is $1900/ day; the average cost of inpatient rehab is $700/ day.
 The total cost of his latest 39 day cycle of 28 days of rehab plus 11 days of hospitalization is approximately $40,900.
 I've previously written that in the last few years alone, this man's recycling costs via hospitals, rehabs and jails have totaled about a million dollars.